deimonn/void-guides/2. More Configuration/Further configuring GNOME.md

 - [AppIndicator and KStatusNotifierItem support](https://extensions.gnome.org/extension/615/appindicator-support/) by 3v1n0; mentioned ealier.
 Restores tray icons in GNOME, which I find pretty significant.
 There are other extensions that can do this but I found this one to work the best.

+- [Blur my Shell](https://extensions.gnome.org/extension/3193/blur-my-shell/) by aunetx; looks absolutely gorgeous, if you're into transparency effects.
+Its also highly customizable and can even apply blur to applications with transparency support like [ddterm](https://extensions.gnome.org/extension/3780/ddterm/).

 - [Caffeine](https://extensions.gnome.org/extension/517/caffeine/) by eon is very useful to keep the screen from going off indefinitely without having to change the system settings.

 - [Clipboard History](https://extensions.gnome.org/extension/4839/clipboard-history/) by SUPERCILEX; once you're used to having a clipboard history, you can't live without this.